Sandy Hook's False Tip Closed

 For a great way to see Sandy Hook, the seven-mile long Multi-Use Pathway (MUP) starts at the park entrance and loops around Fort Hancock.
 It is shared by walkers, bicyclists and in-line skaters.
 Bring your own bicycle or you can rent a bike during your visit.

 The MUP is for everyone, so please use it with courtesy.
 Whether you walk, bike or rollerblade, stay on your side of the yellow line.
 Keep an ear out for people who wish to pass.
 Keep animals on a short enough leash to keep your pet on your side of the trail.

-Trails begin at the Sandy Hook Visitor Center and at Area M near Nine Gun Battery.
+Trails begin at the Spermaceti Cove Lifesaving Station and at Area M near Nine Gun Battery.
 Walking ocean beaches is permitted but in spring and summer some areas are closed due to the shorebird nesting season.

 Sandy Hook is a prime spot for birding.
 Try Plum Island, the Spermaceti Cove boardwalk, the Horseshoe Cove salt marsh, North Pond or the fields at Fort Hancock.

 This summer, overnight tent camping has been expanded to select areas of Sandy Hook.
 Click here to read more on Camp Gateway.
 Reservations are now available at www.recreation.gov under "Camp Gateway."